-Now that the Zero Waste Kitchen Series has reached some semblance of completion I thought I’d focus on looking at how we can reduce causing harm to animals, namely by talking about using vegan, cruelty free products.
+Let’s focus on looking at how we can reduce causing harm to animals, namely by talking about using cruelty free personal care products.

 Animal Testing for Personal Care Products